wking/2016-oslo-repeatability/repeatability-discussion.rst

 aligner with the BWA-mem aligner, and reruns the analysis.

 OUTCOME 1: Amanda discovers that indeed her analysis results are quite different with BWA.
+More work is needed.

 OUTCOME 2: Amanda discovers that her analysis results are very similar whether she uses BWA or Bowtie.
+Her work is done.

 ----